 Tennis elbow is a repetitive stress injury.
 It happens when the muscles and tendons in the elbow area are torn or damaged.

 Ticks feed on human blood.
 Most tick bites are harmless, but some species can cause serious diseases.

 - Tick Bites

 Ticks attach themselves to the scalp, behind the ear, in the armpit and groin, and also between fingers and toes.
-Tick bites often occur at night and are more common in the spring and summer months.
+Find out what to do if you find a tick on your child.

 - Topic Index - Common Childhood Injuries and Poisonings

 Detailed information on the common poisonings and injuries of children